yonas-fsaha/Tic-Tac-Toe-game-with-js/README.md

 ## Usage of the project
 browser.
-2. The Tic-Tac-Toe game will be displayed on the
+2. The Tic-Tac-Toe game will be displayed s